 - Plus … although not easily quantified … has been more involved in the practice of torture than any other country in the world … for over a century … not just performing the actual torture, but teaching it, providing the manuals, and furnishing the equipment.

 *See chapter 18 of William Blum, “Rogue State: A Guide to the World’s Only Superpower”

-A million refugee from Washington’s warfare are currently over-running Europe.
+A million refugees from Washington’s warfare is currently over-running Europe.
 They’re running from Afghanistan and Iraq; from Libya and Somalia; from Syria and Pakistan.

 Germany is taking in many Syrian refugees because of its World War Two guilt.
 What will the United States do in the future because of its guilt?
 But Americans are not raised to feel such guilt.

 The Plan is for the United States to rule the world.
 The overt theme is unilateralism, but it is ultimately a story of domination.
 It calls for the United States to maintain its overwhelming superiority and prevent new rivals from rising up to challenge it on the world stage.
 It calls for dominion over friends and enemies alike.
 It says not that the United States must be more powerful, or most powerful, but that it must be absolutely powerful.
 Vice-President Dick Cheney – West Point lecture, June 2002